Le Clos Arsène Lupin, Maison Maurice Leblanc: Description and tour

-During the guided tour of the museum in English or French, via an audio guide, the visitor learns numerous personal things about his life and work from the supposed voice of Maurice Leblanc.
-The stages are accompanied by a variety of visual special effects.
-In addition, the 'author' is haunted by his fictional character Arsène Lupin (in French, voiced by Georges Descrières, who portrayed him in the 1970s television series) during this audio-visual tour and an informative dialogue (radio play) develops between the two, in the course of which the museum visitor in particular learns the secret of the “L 'Aiguille creuse' (the Hollow needle).
-The museum building is located on a closed garden plot with old pine trees, lupins, statues, a historic fountain and a pergola overgrown with wisteria.
+During the audio-visual tour of the museum in English or French, the visitor learns about his life and work from the supposed voice of Maurice Leblanc.
+The stages are accompanied by a variety of visual special effects, and the 'author' is haunted by his fictional character Arsène Lupin (in French, voiced by Georges Descrières, who portrayed him in the 1970s television series).
+A dialogue develops between the two, in the course of which the museum visitor learns the secret of “L'Aiguille creuse' (The Hollow Needle).

 Arsène Lupin Prize

-Created in 2006 at the instigation of the Association du Clos Arsène Lupin and Florence Boespflug-Leblanc, granddaughter of Maurice Leblanc, the Arsène Lupin Prize for Police Literature seeks to distinguish each year, a detective novel that combines the humor and detective mystery akin to Maurice Leblanc's Arsène Lupin stories.
-A €1,000 prize is awarded each year at a ceremony at Clos Lupin.
+Created in 2006 at the instigation of the Association du Clos Arsène Lupin and Florence Boespflug-Leblanc, granddaughter of Maurice Leblanc, the Arsène Lupin Prize for Crime Fiction sought to distinguish each year, a detective novel that combined the humor and detective mystery of Maurice Leblanc's Arsène Lupin stories.
+A €1,000 prize was awarded each year at a ceremony at Clos Lupin.
+The prize ran for 14 years until 2020.